Normal Gameplay

 -

-- Spread Echo across the raid with manual casts and Temporal Anomaly
+- Spread echo across the raid with manual casts and ta

-- When damage hits the raid, consume the Echoes with Verdant Embrace
+- When damage hits the raid, consume the echoes with ve for burst healing or rev for more over-time healing

 -